Skip to Content

 Stopping distances let you know how much space to leave between you and the car in front.
 Leaving enough room will mean that you’ve got a clear view of the road ahead.
 It also means, if someone brakes suddenly in front of you, there’s enough distance for you to stop and not crash into the back of them.

 How fast your car is going has a huge impact on road crashes.
-Knowing your stopping distance for different speeds and conditions can not only prevent crashes, but can also mean there’s less impact when crashes do happen.
+Knowing your stopping distance for different speeds and conditions can not only prevent crashes but can also mean there’s less impact when crashes do happen.

 Stopping distance formula

 The Highway Code calculate the stopping distance by adding together the thinking distance and the braking distance.
 They split this up by different speeds to show how much longer it will take you to stop the car when you’re travelling at a faster speed.
-The stopping distance formula is:

 Stopping distance = thinking distance + braking distance